 It’s pink (did I mention that;)

-Green smoothies are amazing and I make and serve them all the time.
+Green smoothies are amazing, and I make and serve them all the time.
 But Parker doesn’t wake up demanding a green smoothie, let’s get real, she’s 3!
 Most of the time, I don’t even wake up craving a green smoothie.

-So I used this passion for pink and turned her favorite pink smoothie in the ultimate healthy pink smoothie, without her even knowing it! #momwin
+So I used this passion for pink and turned her favorite pink smoothie in the ultimate pink smoothie, without her even knowing it! #momwin

 I loaded up this smoothie with strawberries, raspberries, a banana, beets, hemp seeds, kefir and just a squeeze of honey.
-Combined, these whole ingredients create a power-house meal for your little one that they will gladly drink down.

 spread of healthy ingredients for toddler smoothies